 The quality of a diamond’s cut is determined by various proportions.
 Major is How its been Faceted with reference to different proportion that Reflect best light and evenness.
 According to the grading scale, the cut can be poor, fair, good, very good, and excellent.

-Diamond cutters are aware how certain proportion combinations enable the diamond to capture light as well as possible, and also maximize its brilliance and sparkle.
+Diamond cutters are aware of how certain proportion combinations enable the diamond to capture light as well as possible and also maximize its brilliance and sparkle.

 However, when faceting the rough diamond, the proportions are not the only thing that should be taken care of, as the cut influences the other features of a diamond.

-Many times it is impossible to cut a diamond that are quite big and clear to exacet excellent proportions.
-Because faceting them in exact manner might loose much weight and we loose the even size parameters.
+Many times it is impossible to cut a diamond that is quite big and clear to exact excellent proportions.
+Because faceting them in an exact manner might lose much weight and we lose the even size parameters.
 This will not only reduce the size but subsequently also reduce its overall value.
-So many times in order to achieve higher Yield out of rough the optimal and most desired result
+So many times in order to achieve a higher Yield out of rough the optimal and most desired result

-Although these are the crucial or basic factors that determine the value and price of a diamond, there many different factors too that determines Basic quality and value of a polished diamond.
+Although these are the crucial or basic factors that determine the value and price of a diamond, there are many different factors that determine the Basic quality and value of a polished diamond.

-As a Gemologist, I will recommend to you to select highest cut grade that fits your budget.
-The reason is simple: of the Four Cs, no other character has a greater influence on a diamond’s appearance.
+As a Gemologist, I will recommend you to select the highest cut grade that fits your budget.
+The reason is simple: because of the Four Cs, no other character has a greater influence on a diamond’s appearance.

 A diamond’s cut grade is an aim measure of a diamond’s light performance, or, what we generally think of as sparkle.
 When the cut of a diamond is in proper proportion the light reflects out of the diamond.
 Gemologists prefer this as the table.
-If the cut is too shallow light leaks out of the bottom too deep and it escapes out of the side.
+(Learn more about Diamond Depth & Table ) If the cut is too shallow light leaks out of the bottom too deep and it escapes out of the side.

 Firstly, the term “Cut” has two references.
 One is the diamond’s shape and the other is the quality.
 Determined by its proportions, symmetry, and polish.